China urges U.S. to cancel sanctions on Huawei as Trump-Xi meeting looms

-BEIJING (Reuters) - The United States should immediately cancel sanctions on Chinese telecoms equipment maker Huawei HWT.UL, a commerce ministry spokesman said on Thursday, days before the two countries’ leaders are due to meet for talks on trade.
+BEIJING (Reuters) - The United States should immediately cancel sanctions on Chinese telecoms equipment maker Huawei, a commerce ministry spokesman said on Thursday, days before the two countries’ leaders are due to meet for talks on trade.

 China opposes U.S. abuse of export controls and urges the United States to return to a track of cooperation, said the spokesman, Gao Feng.